What Is An Agricultural Policy?

 Livestock Mandatory Price Reporting

-USDA executed its Mandatory Price Reporting (MPR) program in April 2001 as an answer for more price information at several stages in the marketing system.
-This enables producers to purchase and assess supply and demand conditions ensuring fair competition in the marketplace.
-All livestock packers and processors who slaughter an average of 125,000 cattle, 100,000 swine, or 75,000 lambs per year are required to report to USDA all the transactions transpired in that one whole year.
+The Mandatory Price Reporting (MPR) program began in 2001 as an answer for more price information at several stages in the marketing system.
+All livestock packers and processors who slaughter an average of 125,000 cattle, 100,000 swine, or 75,000 lambs per year are required to report to USDA.

-Aquaculture is when you produced aquatic animals and plants that are under regulations for all or parts of their life cycles.
-The interest for this is on the rise because the restrictions may decrease.
-The estimated sales for this is at $1.37 billion.
+Aquaculture is when you produce aquatic animals and plants that are under regulations for all or parts of their life cycles.
+The interest in this is on the rise because the restrictions may decrease.
+The estimated sales for this are at $1.37 billion.

 Cattle and Beef